sergiobonfiglio/tomasql/example-app/README.md

-# GoQL Test Application
+# TomaSQL Test Application

-This is a demonstration application showing how to use the GoQL library with custom table definitions.
+This is a demonstration application showing how to use the TomaSQL library with custom table definitions.

 ## Structure

 - **`schema.sql`** - PostgreSQL schema definition
-- **`main.go`** - Example queries demonstrating various GoQL features
+- **`main.go`** - Example queries demonstrating various TomaSQL features
 - **`table-definitions.gen.go`** - Generated type-safe table definitions (see go:generate comment in main.go)
 - **`tables-graph.gen.go`** - Generated graph of table relationships (see go:generate comment in main.go)